webis-de/small-text/README.md

 [Installation](#installation) | [Quick Start](#quick-start) | [Contribution](CONTRIBUTING.md) | [Changelog][changelog] | [**Docs**][documentation_main]

 Small-Text provides state-of-the-art **Active Learning** for Text Classification.
-Several pre-implemented Query Strategies, Initialization Strategies, and Stopping Criteria are provided, which can be easily mixed and matched to build active learning experiments or applications.
+Several pre-implemented query strategies, initialization strategies, and stopping criteria are provided, which can be easily mixed and matched to build active learning experiments or applications.

 ## What is Active Learning?
-[Active Learning](https://small-text.readthedocs.io/en/latest/active_learning.html) allows you to efficiently label training data for supervised learning when you have little to no labeled data.
+[Active learning](https://small-text.readthedocs.io/en/latest/active_learning.html) allows you to efficiently label training data for supervised learning when you have little to no labeled data.

 <p align="center">